The Best Testosterone Booster in 2024

 Why you should trust us

-All told, our team read more than 75 research papers covering testosterone and the symptoms and treatment of testosterone deficiency.
-We scrutinized research on the most common ingredients found in nutritional supplements aimed at raising testosterone levels.
+Despite entering this market, we’ve taken pains to remain objective.
+Throughout this guide, you'll find that we're quick to point out when a different option would be a better choice than our supplement.
 We spoke with a certified strength and conditioning specialist and a registered dietician to verify our findings and generate deeper insights into the field.
 And like all health-related content on this website, this guide was thoroughly vetted by one or more members of our Medical Review Board for accuracy.

 How we evaluated testosterone boosters

-This is why we consider effectiveness to be the most critical factor, and it's why we heavily scrutinize included ingredients and doses.
-Close behind that comes safety.
-Hormonal imbalances can wreak havoc on the body, and there could be negative consequences if a supplement is too good at elevating testosterone levels.
-Of course, supplemental testosterone boosters such as these aren’t likely to raise levels to dangerous heights, but if you already have elevated testosterone levels, there could be a risk of increased aggression, acne, and even mania, according to one study.
+Of course, hormonal imbalances can wreak havoc on the body, and there could be negative consequences if a product is too good at elevating your testosterone levels.
+Supplemental testosterone boosters like the ones in this guide aren’t likely to raise your levels to dangerous heights, but if you already have elevated testosterone, there could be a risk of increased aggression, acne, and even mania, according to one study.

 Efficacy

-There are a lot of shared ingredients among testosterone boosters on the market, but the quantity and combination of these ingredients vary from product to product.
+A lot of testosterone boosters on the market share common ingredients, but the quantities and combinations of the ingredients vary from product to product.
 When we evaluate a given testosterone booster, we look for a few specific markers that can support claims of efficacy:

 Consistent clinical performance

-It's rare that nutritional supplements contain ingredients whose performance in clinical studies is 100% consistent.
-When it comes to supplement ingredients, there are too many small-scale studies with statistically irrelevant results that get blown out of proportion.
+Nutritional supplements rarely contain ingredients whose performance in clinical studies is 100% consistent, and there are too many small-scale studies with statistically irrelevant results that get blown out of proportion.
 That's why we look for ingredients with as much consistency as possible throughout research studies.

 Clinically relevant doses

-Too many supplement manufacturers lean on one or two studies to support their claims, regardless of the fact that those studies often use doses many times the size of those found in these supplements.
+Too many supplement manufacturers lean on one or two studies to support their claims, even if the studies use doses many times the size of those used in the supplements.
 We always prefer that companies come as close to a clinically relevant dose as possible, so long as it doesn't sacrifice safety.

 Thoughtful ingredient combinations